-The data of student learning that is collected, analysed and used for the GTPA is of the range and type that the classroom teacher accesses to inform decisions about planning for optimal student learning.
-This may include data for formative and summative purposes, and for whole class, small group and individual teaching.
-Please note that in using the data to inform teaching decisions, preservice teachers are bound by professional codes of conduct, including confidentiality.
+The student data and evidence of learning that you will need to collect, analyse and use for the GTPA is of the range and type that the classroom teacher accesses to inform decisions about planning for optimal student learning.
+This may include data and evidence for diagnostic, formative and summative purposes, and for whole class, small group and individual teaching.
+Please note that in using this data and evidence to inform your teaching decisions, you are bound by professional codes of conduct, including confidentiality.